 A damage cost approximated by the social cost of carbon (SCC);

-A global marginal abatement cost (MAC) approach;

 An approach based on New England MAC (electric sector), assuming a cost derived from electric sector technologies, with offshore wind being the marginal abatement technology; and

 An approach based on New England MAC (multiple sector), assuming a cost derived across multiple sectors (i.e., renewable natural gas).

-For the 2025 Annual Plan, the Company uses the New England MAC (electric sector) values.
-The Company is actively involved in the Executive Climate Change Coordinating Council (EC4) process and, in future plans, will use updated values that result from that process when they are available.

 For the 2025 Annual Plan, the Company uses unadjusted New England MAC (electric sector) values for counterfactual #3.
 Applying the MAC to energy efficiency savings reflects funds that do not need to be spent on offshore wind to reduce emissions.
-AESC modeling within a single counterfactual ties together the avoided wholesale costs for the counterfactual and the avoided emissions because they represent the same underlying transmission and generation assumptions.[1]
+AESC modeling within a single counterfactual ties together the avoided wholesale costs for the counterfactual and the avoided emissions because they represent the same underlying transmission and generation assumptions.
 The Company is actively involved in the Executive Climate Change Coordinating Council (EC4) process and, in future plans, will use updated values that result from that process when they are available.

-The AESC 2024 study found that the New England MAC (electric sector) was $173 / short ton (assuming 1.74% discount rate), levelized over a 15-year period, both values being in 2024 dollars.

 The costs of compliance with the Regional Greenhouse Gas Initiative (RGGI) are already included or “embedded” in the projected electric energy market prices.
 Therefore, in the context of electric savings, these costs are removed from the overall cost of carbon to obtain the non-embedded cost of carbon.
 In the context of fossil fuel savings, which are not affected by the cost of compliance with RGGI, the full value of the cost of carbon may be used as the non-embedded cost of carbon.
-The 2024 AESC study found that the embedded cost of RGGI was $10.39 / short ton, levelized over a 15-year period (in 2024 dollars).
-As a result, the non-embedded costs of carbon under the New England MAC (electric sector) cost basis is approximately $183 / short ton.
+The 2024 AESC study found that the cost of carbon is $182.86 / short ton and the embedded cost of RGGI is $10.39 / short ton, both levelized over a 15-year period (in 2024 dollars).
+As a result, the non-embedded costs of compliance under the New England MAC (electric sector) cost basis is $172.47 / short ton.
+The same value is used for all fuels.
+In benefit-cost modelling, the value is translated to $/MWh or $/MMBtu depending on the fuel and – as more avoided costs are embedded in commodity values – the year.

 The Company obtained the non-embedded cost of GHG values from User Interface file Appendix B of the 2024 AESC Study for electric savings and User Interface file Appendix G for gas, oil, and propane savings.
 In this form, the non-embedded cost of GHGs is expressed as a $/kWh value or a $/MMBtu value, the former of which depends on the summer/winter peak/off-peak short tons/kWh of electricity from a Synapse-modeled electric grid through time and the latter of which depends on whether the MMBtu savings come from natural gas, oil, and propane given constant emission factors as reported by the U.S. Energy Information Agency.
 Fossil fuel emission factors are as follows: